inoio/sbt-pillar-plugin/README.md

 The `pillarMigrationsDir` contains the directory with the cql-files to process.
 It's processed recursively, therefore files in subfolders are picked up as well.

-The `pillarReplicationStrategyConfigKey` is optional, the default value is `SimpleStrategy`.
+The `pillarReplicationStrategyConfigKey` is optional, the default value is `SimpleStrategy`. `NetworkTopologyStrategy` is also supported.

+The `pillarDatacenterNamesConfigKey` is only used if the `NetworkTopologyStrategy` is chosen.
+You can place your datecenter names here in a list `["eu", "na", "sa"]`.
+This will result in the following replication class:  `replication = {'class': 'NetworkTopologyStrategy', 'eu': '3', 'na': '3', 'sa': '3'}`

 The `pillarReplicationFactorConfigKey` is optional, the default value is `3`.